Eulith/eulith-dex-arb-strategy/README.md

 Here are the areas of improvement we'd suggest looking at first:
 1) Dynamic gas pricing (or gas price predictions) - price gas accurately for each trade to balance getting filled and making a profit
-2) Better handling of gas usage limits - right now it's determined by the aggregator (see get_gas_usage_given_aggregator() in master_trading_code).
+2) Better handling of gas usage limits - right now it's a constant determined by which aggregator is used (see get_gas_usage_given_aggregator() in master_trading_code).
 A better way to do it would be to simulate the txn (for which we have an endpoint) and then cache the gas usage to asynchronously update per new block.
-3) Run on other networks (we support all EVM networks), for other token pairs (we support all ERC20 and ERC721 tokens on all EVM networks), it takes us 1 day to add another token standard, and across other DEXs
+3) Run on other networks (we support all EVM networks), for other token pairs (we support all ERC20 and ERC721 tokens on all EVM networks), it takes us 1 hour to add another token standard, and across other DEXs
-4) Add "flash swap" with `ew3.v0.start_uni_swap` or flash loan with `ew3.v0.start_flash_loan`
+4) Add a "flash swap" with `ew3.v0.start_uni_swap` or flash loan with `ew3.v0.start_flash_loan`
 5) Use our optimized uniswap integration and your own DEX integrations instead of the aggregagor to optimize gas and avoid (or reduce) swap path variance
 6) There's lots more you can do with the product, but that's where we'd look at first around improving this code / trade